 Subscription-based security software that we found is typically for personal use rather than for further fraud.
 Hackers use stolen VPN accounts that can’t be tracked back to them to disguise their IP addresses whilst they are carrying out illegal activities.

 Hacked anti-virus software appeals to cheapskates who don’t want to pay for their own license and those who want to avoid signing up with their own details.

-With millions of people around the world stuck at home, with many on furlough, online learning and self-improvement platforms have enjoyed a surge in popularity as people look for new ways to relieve the tedium.
+Online learning and self-improvement platforms have enjoyed a surge in popularity in 2020 as people look for new ways to relieve the tedium.

 At one end of the spectrum is MasterClass ($6), whose glossy, star-studded platform and expensive annual subscription has been attracting increasing numbers from a highly appealing demographic for hackers looking for potentially lucrative identity theft.